jkrug/cache/README.md

     }
 ```

-You see, that it is really simple to implement ad saves you a lot of database calls.
+You see, that it is really simple to implement and saves you a lot of database calls.